anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 colocation centres, and now edge centres at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
+:ref:`chapters/chapter03:cloud topology` discusses
-Chapter 3.5 of this document, discusses :ref:`chapters/chapter03:cloud topology` and lists 3 types of data centres: Large, Intermediate and Edge.
+and lists 3 types of data centres: Large, Intermediate and Edge.

 For ease of convenience, unless specifically required, in this section